A close up of a book with handwritten text inside

 Assessment

 You will be admitted initially as a Probationary Research Student (PRS), in line with University regulations on doctorates.
 During the probationary period, you will develop and begin work on the thesis topic.
-You will develop research skills through a range of training and skills development primarily offered via the Department for Continuing Education Graduate School, as well as across the University.
+You will develop research skills through a range of training opportunities offered by the Department for Continuing Education’s Graduate School, and the wider University.

 Graduate destinations